Upload/Up1/README.md

 Technologies
 ---

 The browser-side is written in plain Javascript using SJCL for the AES-CCM encryption.
-Everything is HTML5 and its associated Javascript APIs, but should work in IE10 and later, plus any decently modern copy of Firefox, Chrome or Safari.
+Everything is HTML5 and its associated Javascript APIs, but should work in any decently modern copy of Firefox or Chrome.

 The server-side is written in Go and uses no dependencies outside of the standard library.
 In order to build it, install the go compiler and run `go build server.go`, then run the `./server` executable.